Ireland’s cheapest student towns

 It aims to help students, parents, teachers and third level organisations prepare for the year ahead and determine what they might need to budget, save or borrow.

-Rising living costs in Ireland
+Rising living costs 2024

 Free tuition fees

 Generally, most first-time undergraduate students will qualify for free tuition.
-They will still have to pay a partial fee, known as the student contribution charge.
+However, they must pay a partial fee, known as the student contribution charge, which is €3,000.

 As academic fees contribute a hefty portion of student expenses, we’ve ranked student towns for those who are eligible for free tuition, and also international or non-EU students who are expected to pay fees.